Eric Kennington: 1920s

 At an exhibition of his war art in London, Kennington met T. E. Lawrence who became a great influence on him.
 Kennington spent the first half of 1921 travelling through Egypt, Jordan, Syria, Lebanon and Palestine drawing portraits of Arab subjects.
-These were displayed at an exhibition in October 1921 and some of the drawings were used as illustrations for Lawrence's The Seven Pillars of Wisdom, for which Kennington worked as the art editor.
+These were displayed at an exhibition in October 1921 and some of the drawings were used as illustrations for Lawrence's Seven Pillars of Wisdom, for which Kennington worked as the art editor.
 Years later, in 1935, Kennington was to serve as one of the six pallbearers at Lawrence's funeral.

 In 1922 Kennington began to experiment with stone carving and soon undertook his first public commission, the War Memorial to the 24th Division in Battersea Park which was unveiled in October 1924.
 The same month he held his first exhibition which focused on sculpture rather than his paintings and drawings, although he continued to accept portrait commissions and other work.
 These included the original dust jacket design for George Bernard Shaw's book The Intelligent Woman's Guide to Socialism and Capitalism.

 During the 1920s, Kennington worked on a frieze for the London School of Hygiene & Tropical Medicine intended to be situated above the School's Keppel Street entrance.
 The stone panel depicts a mother and child being protected from a fanged serpent by a nude, bearded, knife-wielding father.
 However, due to the prominent display of male genitalia, the trustees of the School would not allow it to be placed above the School's entrance unless Kennington added a well placed loin cloth.
 He refused and the work was placed above the entrance of the library where it remains.
 In 1966, when the library's mezzanine floor was constructed, a large crack formed and was subsequently painted to disguise the damage.

 In 1922, Kennington married Edith Cecil, daughter of Lord Francis Horace Pierrepont Cecil (who was second son of William Cecil, 3rd Marquess of Exeter), with whom he had a son and a daughter.
 Edith, who was already married to William Hanbury-Tracy (5th Baron Sudeley), fell in love with Kennington while he was painting her husband's picture.
 They both remained good friends with Edith's ex-husband.